Ahlzen/TopOSM2/README.md

 ## Setup ##

-TODO: Elaborate...

-NOTES:
+TODO

 * For now, use the contour generation script from TopOSM.

 * Currently, some preprocessing of the imported planet is required.
-For now, use the import script from the TopOSM.
+For now, use the import script from TopOSM.

 https://github.com/Ahlzen/TopOSM